AirVPN Review: Quick Expert Summary

 AirVPN Customer Support

-AirVPN has decent customer support — it offers email support, frequently asked questions (FAQs), and a community forum, but there’s no live chat or troubleshooting guides.
+AirVPN provides decent customer support options, including email support, FAQs, and a community forum.
+However, it doesn’t offer live chat or troubleshooting guides.

 AirVPN’s email support is inconsistent with the time it takes to get a response — I sometimes got answers within an hour and sometimes it took over a day (other top VPNs like ExpressVPN and CyberGhost VPN consistently respond to emails within a couple of hours).
 The email support representatives are friendly and helpful, but the answers I got were usually so technical that most non-tech savvy users probably wouldn’t understand the replies.